 Scripture's answer to "How should we interpret it?"

-God said that scripture interprets scripture1,2,5,6,11,12,15.
-Furthermore, it is the only practice for interpretation we see in the Bible3,4,7,8,9,10,13,14.
-We never see someone consulting alternative sources or human wisdom.
-In fact, we are commanded not to go beyond what is written15.
-Its entirety forms a complete picture2,8,9,10,12,13.
+God said that scripture interprets scripture1,2,3,5,6,11,12,15.
+Furthermore, it is the only practice for interpretation we see in the Bible3,4,7,8,9,10,13,14,16.
+We never see someone consulting alternative sources or human wisdom3, but are commanded not to go beyond what is written15.
+The entirety of Scripture forms a complete picture2,8,9,10,12,13.
 The very idea that God is the sole author1,6 forces the conclusion that Scripture cannot contradict itself5 and must also fully interpret itself since God cannot lie.
 Of course, we still must draw conclusions and/or teach/explain as needed7,9,14.
 Jesus required the lawyer to form a conclusion after reading it10 (and only it15).
-Scripture is the sole source for morality and obedience…it was this way for those under the Law3,4,7,8,10 (“Scripture” for that time) as well as for those (like Timothy1 and us) under the Gospel9,11,13,14,15.
+Scripture is the sole source for morality and obedience…it was this way for those under the Law4,7,8,10,16 (“Scripture” for that time) as well as for those (like Timothy1 and us) under the Gospel3,9,11,13,14,15.

 Question 3 of 6 to discovering what the Bible says about Bible study

 Just a few more to go….

 Some of the most difficult parts of the Bible to understand are the books of prophecy.
 Some of them, like Isaiah and Jeremiah, contain very straightforward accounts of history.
 But they are more characteristically highly symbolic in nature.

 We can only interpret prophecy to the extent that God, through another inspired writer2,4,6, or “what is written”8, has revealed what it means1.
 For example, we have cases where we would never even think to make application on our own, and yet the inspired writer does5.
 In fact, interpreting Bible prophecy and how we handle it in general is the ultimate example of how Scripture interprets Scripture, or literally, God interprets God1.